 Because he is a knowledgeable and passionate public servant with a proven record as a sensible centrist.
 The 7th District needs an effective leader that is socially inclusive and fiscally responsible.
 That candidate is Joe Walton.
 He has an extensive website with his principles, policy, and background at: joeforvirginia.com

 About Joe for Virginia: Joe Walton is a candidate for Virginia’s 7th Congressional District and a proven accountable and effective leader in central Virginia.
 He is a sensible centrist with a genuine interest in working with constituents, leaders across the state, and federal peers to solve problems in Washington.
 He believes in and advocates for socially inclusive and fiscally responsible approaches to public policy.
 He holds a Master of Public Administration degree and is a Ph.D. student in Public Policy at VCU’s L. Douglas Wilder School of Government and Public Affairs.

-Joe Walton is a candidate for Virginia’s 7th Congressional District and a proven leader in central Virginia.
+Joe Walton is a candidate for Virginia’s 7th Congressional District and former Chair of the Powhatan County Board of Supervisors with a record of accountable and effective leadership in central Virginia.
 He is a sensible centrist with a genuine interest in working with constituents, leaders across the state, and federal peers to solve problems in Washington.
 He believes in and advocates for socially inclusive and fiscally responsible approaches to public policy.
 He holds a Master of Public Administration degree and is a Ph.D. student in Public Policy at VCU’s L. Douglas Wilder School of Government and Public Affairs.